2016–17 Women's FA Cup

-The 2016–17 Women's FA Cup was the 47th staging of the FA Women's Cup, a knockout cup competition for women's football teams in England.
+The 2016–17 Women's FA Cup (also known as the SSE Women's FA Cup for sponsorship reasons) was the 47th staging of the FA Women's Cup, a knockout cup competition for women's football teams in England.
 Arsenal were the defending champions, having beaten Chelsea 1–0 in the previous final.
 Manchester City won the cup by beating Birmingham City 4–1 in the final.

 Teams

 A total of 254 teams had their entries to the tournament accepted by The Football Association.
 One hundred and sixty-two teams entered at the first or second round qualifying.
 Teams that play in the FA Women's Premier League Division One were given exemption to the third round qualifying, while teams in the Northern and Southern Division entered at the first round proper.
 Teams in the FA WSL 2 were exempted to the third round proper, with teams in the FA WSL 1 entering at the fifth round proper.